sagieramos/mathmagicians/README.md

   - [📝 License ](#-license-)

-# 📖 Fullstack Development <a name="leaderboard"></a>
+# 📖 Fullstack Development <a name="mathmagicians"></a>

-**The leaderboard website displays scores submitted by different players.
-It also allows you to submit your score.
-All data is preserved thanks to the external [Leaderboard API service](https://microverse.notion.site/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3).**
+### "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:

+- Make simple calculations.
+- Read a random math-related quote.

 ## 🛠  Built With <a name="built-with"></a>
 - HTML